 Tulle

 Tulle is characterized by its gauzy, sheer open weave, which looks like netting.
-It has an airy and breathable vibe but is often ruched to add some extra texture.
-The material is extremely delicate and is usually used in the lining of the gown or as the veil.
-You can find tulle in varying levels of stiffness and weight.
-Tulle has become more popular over time with the rise of illusion dresses and invisible sleeves, cutouts, and necklines.
-This inexpensive and lightweight fabric can be worn around the year.
+It has an airy and breathable vibe but is often rushed to add extra texture.
+The material is extremely delicate and is usually used in the gown’s lining or as the veil.
+This fabric has become more popular with the rise of illusion dresses, invisible sleeves, cutouts, and most flattering necklines.
+Tulle can be delicate, so choose appropriate seam allowances and techniques.
+A narrow seam allowance or a French seam can help prevent fraying.